travega/hello-kafka-salesforce/README.md

         heroku kafka:wait -a <YOUR_APP>

-8. Add a new Kafka topic:
+8. If not create as part of the Dotnet consumer app, add a new Kafka topic:

-        heroku kafka:topics:create ContactUpdates --partitions 32 -a <YOUR_APP>
+        heroku kafka:topics:create chatter --partitions 32 -a <YOUR_APP>

 9. Watch the Kafka log

-        heroku kafka:topics:tail ContactUpdates -a <YOUR_APP>
+        heroku kafka:topics:tail chatter -a <YOUR_APP>

 10. Make a change to a Contact in Salesforce and you should see the event in the Kafka log.